-A 100% disabled veteran is the person who has been completely and permanently disabled due to any of service-connected disabilities.
-This rating is given after the complete examination of veteran by veteran affair department.
+If you’re 100% Disabled veterans which means totally and permanently disabled, you may qualify for a discharge of your federal student loans.
 An executive order passed by the president directed the Department of Education to forgive all federal student loan debt owed by veterans who are “completely and permanently” disabled.
-The presidential memorandum also cleared that eligible disable veterans should not have to pay any federal income tax on the loans.
+The presidential memorandum also cleared that eligible disabled veterans should not have to pay any federal income tax on the loans.

 The Higher Education Act: